civican/legisinfo/42-1/bills/C-97/bill_text.md

   **(4)** Subparagraph (d)(vii) of Class 43.1 in Schedule II to the Regulations is replaced by the following:

-    equipment used by the taxpayer, or by a lessee of the taxpayer, primarily for the purpose of generating electrical energy solely from geothermal energy, including such equipment that consists of piping (including above or below ground piping and the cost of **drilling** a well, or trenching, for the purpose of installing that piping), pumps, heat exchangers, steam separators, electrical generating equipment and ancillary equipment used to collect the geothermal heat, but not including buildings, **transmission equipment**, distribution equipment, property otherwise included in Class 10 and property that would be included in Class 17 if that Class were read without reference to its **subparagraph (a.1)(i)**,
+    equipment used by the taxpayer, or by a lessee of the taxpayer, primarily for the purpose of generating electrical energy solely from geothermal energy, including such equipment that consists of piping (including above or below ground piping and the cost of drilling a well, or trenching, for the purpose of installing that piping), pumps, heat exchangers, steam separators, electrical generating equipment and ancillary equipment used to collect the geothermal heat, but not including buildings, transmission equipment, distribution equipment, property otherwise included in Class 10 and property that would be included in Class 17 if that Class were read without reference to its subparagraph (a.1)(i),

   **(5)** Subparagraph (d)(vii) of Class 43.1 in Schedule II to the Regulations, as enacted by subsection (4), is replaced by the following: